-- A cat can get ringworm directly through contact with an infected animal--or indirectly through contact with bedding, dishes, and other materials that have been contaminated with the skin cells or hairs of infected animals.
-Ringworm spores are notoriously hardy and can survive in the environment more than a year! - Any cat can develop ringworm, but kittens less than a year old and geriatric cats are most prone to infection. - Long-haired cats and those who are immunocompromised are also more susceptible. - Ringworm is highly contagious and can spread quickly in crowded environments. - Warm and humid conditions tend to promote ringworm infections.
+- A cat can get ringworm directly through contact with an infected animal-or indirectly through contact with bedding, dishes and other materials that have been contaminated with the skin cells or hairs of infected animals.
+Ringworm spores are notoriously hardy and can survive in the environment for more than a year! - Any cat can develop ringworm, but kittens less than a year old and geriatric cats are most prone to infection. - Long-haired cats and those who are immunocompromised are also more susceptible. - Ringworm is highly contagious and can spread quickly in crowded environments. - Warm and humid conditions tend to promote ringworm infections.

-Because infection can potentially spread over a cat's body, it is important if you suspect your cat may have ringworm that you see your vet for a diagnosis.
-And because the infection can easily spread to you and other animals in the household, it's a smart idea to immediately quarantine your cat until your vet diagnoses.
+Because infection can potentially spread over a cat's body, it is important if you suspect your cat may have ringworm that you see your vet for an accurate diagnosis.
+And because the infection can easily spread to you and other animals in the household, it's a smart idea to immediately quarantine your cat until a veterinarian can confirm a diagnosis.
 You should also thoroughly wash your hands after you touch your cat.